 - 1. Satisfactory performance scores on:

-- " All Coursework
+- All Coursework

-- Learning Objectives
+- √ Required assignments

-- Clinical Skills Assessments
+- √ Clinical Skills Assessments

-- Cumulative Examination
+- ✓ Cumulative Examination

-- · CEPA, OMM and Anatomy Practical Examinations
+- √ CEPA, OMM and Anatomy Practical Examinations

-- " COMSAE Level 1
+- COMSAE Level I

-- " COMLEX Level 1 (prior to participation in clerkship experiences)
+- COMLEX Level I (prior to participation in clerkship experiences)

 - 2. Successful completion of

-- " BLS and ACLS certifications
+- BLS and ACLS certifications

-- " All preclinical training requirements
+- All preclinical training requirements

-- Immunizations
+- √ Immunizations

-- Orientations
+- √ Orientations

-- · Proof of insurance
+- ✓ Proof of insurance

-- Successful background check
+- √ Successful background check

-- · Others as specified
+- √ Others as specified

-- 3. Be recommended for promotion by the Student Promotion and Graduation Committee.
+- 3. Be recommended for promotion by the Student Promotion Committee.
 All records are reviewed to determine whether or not the student has fulfilled all academic requirements; has maintained the standards of ethical, moral, personal and professional conduct required for the continued study of osteopathic medicine; and is mentally and emotionally fit to become a physician.

 Special Note: Students have three (3) attempts to successfully pass COMLEX Level I. If a student is unsuccessful in their first or second attempt to pass COMLEX Level I, they may be required to demonstrate an acceptable level of preparedness as determined by the Director of Learning Services prior to another attempt on the COMLEX Level I exam.
-Students in this scenario are considered promoted to third year, but are ineligible for clerkship participation unless otherwise allowed by the Dean.
+Students in this scenario are considered promoted to third year but are ineligible for clerkship participation unless otherwise allowed by the Dean.